undx/redmine_screenshot_paste/README.md

 This a rework of the Jean-Philippe Lang's [Redmine Screenshot paste](http://www.redmine.org/projects/redmine/wiki/PluginScreenshotPaste) plugin.

-This plugin is compatible and has been tested with Redmine 2.0.x and 2.1.x.
+This plugin is compatible and has been tested with Redmine 2.x.

 ## Features